 - Requires that participants have received their first professional degree no more than 15 years prior to the date of the competition

 - Is open to young and aspiring professionals, including students and postdoctoral fellows.

-- Requires authorship or co-authorship of a paper accepted for and presented at Microwave Week 2021 (in IMS, RFIC, or ARFTG) as the principal gateway for entry to the competition.
+- Requires authorship or co-authorship of a paper accepted for and presented at 2022 (in IMS, RFIC, or ARFTG) as the principal gateway for entry to the competition.

 - Requires, for further evaluation following paper acceptance, submission of a 30-second video to the 3MT® committee.